leboff/scriptingdx-dreamhouse/README.md

 ## Import Test Data

-Lastly, we don’t have any of the DreamHouse app data in the org.
+Finally, we don’t have any of the DreamHouse app data in the org.
 But we do have sample data in our repository.
 Using the CLI, we can use the SObject Tree API to import this data into the org.

     sfdx force:data:tree:import --plan data/sample-data-plan.json